Optimal diabatic dynamics of Majorana-based quantum gates: errors and robustness

 instead of minimizing, e..g., ${\cal F}_{A}$, with the constraints $\Delta_1(0)=0$, $\Delta_3(0)={\cal D}_3$, $\Delta_3(\tau_A)=0$, and $\Delta_1(\tau_A)={\cal D}_1$ (and similarly for steps B and C).
 The second term penalizes large derivatives in the protocol, turning the sudden jumps into continuous ramps.
 The weight $0\leqslant\lambda\leqslant 1$ sets the time scale of the ramps from 0 for $\lambda=0$ to the total time of the step for $\lambda=1$, in which case we get a simple linear protocol from Euler-Lagrange minimization of ${\cal G}_A(1)$.

 While the Pontryagin's formalism can also shed light on optimal-control problems with a trajectory-dependent cost function as in Eq.~\eqref{eq:G_A}, an analytical solution of the constrained problem is challenging.
-We therefor use direct numerical minimization.
+We therefore use direct numerical minimization.
 Approximating a general protocol with a piece-wise constant protocol with $N=100$ steps, we perform Monte Carlo simulations over the shape of the protocols to minimize ${\cal G}_A(\lambda)$ for several values of $\lambda$ over a total time $\tau_A=1.1\tau_A^*$.
 The results for ramping up $\Delta_1$ are shown in Fig.~\ref{fig:5}, indicating a continuous transformation from the bang-bang protocols corresponding to $\lambda=0$.
 (The protocols for ramping down $\Delta_3$ in this step are reflected about the center with a similar timescale.)
 For finite $\lambda$, the sudden jumps are spread over finite time scales.

 The overall protocol then looks very similar to the bang-bang protocol of Fig.~\ref{fig:1}(c) except each sudden jump is spread over a time window of length $\tau'\ll\tau^*$.
 We need to increase the total time of the operation by the sum of these ramp times to to get a small final error.
 For example, in Fig. \ref{fig:5}, when we add 10\% to the time of step A, the protocol with a negligibly small ${\cal F}_A$ (for $\lambda=10^{-4}$) spreads the jump over a time interval of approximately $\tau^*_A/10$.

+We expect the smoothness of the protocol over timescales of order $1/E$, where $E$ is a large but finite energy gap to higher excitations [neglected in Hamiltonian Eq.~\eqref{eq:hamil0}], to prohibit leakage to these excitations.
 We may compare this timescale to that in a more realistic model.
-For example, in the architecture of Ref.~\cite{aasen-milestones-2016}, the time scales of a quench should be larger than a characteristic time $1/\sqrt{E_CE_J}$, where $E_J$ is the Josephson and $E_C$ is the charging energies of mesoscopic superconducting islands.
-As a practical guide, this can be satisfied if ${\cal D}/\sqrt{E_CE_J} \lesssim~0.1$.
+The gap may be associated with low energy Andreev bound states in some of the several junctions which are part of the circuits.
+It may also originate from finite Josephson ($E_J$) and charging energy ($E_C$) of the mesoscopic superconducting islands, with $E\sim \sqrt{E_CE_J}$.~\cite{aasen-milestones-2016}

+In practice, this energy scale is much larger than ${\cal D}_j$.
+We can use a simple toy model with one more mode to compare the smooth and bang-bang protocols and quantify the advantages of using the smooth protocols obtained above.
+Focusing on step A of the process with ${\cal H}=\Delta_1\sigma_y-\Delta_3\sigma_z$, we enlarge the two-dimensional Hilbert space to a three-dimensional space with